 Whether using pre-ground or grinding your own as pictured below in a coffee/spice grinder, you simply combine the ingredients together.

-Keep the Lebkuchengewürz stored in an airtight container in a cool, dark place and it will keep for up to a year.
+Keep the Lebkuchengewürz stored in an airtight container in a cool, dark place and use it within a few months.

 For best flavor though, only make what you need for a period of a week or two because the flavors will dissipate over time.